Constitution of Apatzingán

-The Constitution of Apatzingán (Constitución de Apatzingán), formally the Constitutional Decree for the Liberty of Mexican America (Decreto Constitucional para la Libertad de la América Mexicana), was promulgated on 22 October 1814 by the Congress of Anahuac gathered in the city of Apatzingán because of the persecution of the troops of Félix María Calleja.
+The Constitution of Apatzingán (Constitución de Apatzingán), formally the Constitutional Decree for the Liberty of Mexican America (Decreto Constitucional para la Libertad de la América Mexicana), was promulgated on 22 October 1814 by the Congress of Anáhuac gathered in the city of Apatzingán because of the persecution of the troops of Félix María Calleja.
 The constitution was valid for insurgent forces in the territories that it controlled during the Mexican War of Independence.

 Background

 After the death of the Roman Catholic priest and revolutionary leader, Miguel Hidalgo y Costilla, on 28 June 1813, José María Morelos from Acapulco made a call to create a Congress in September in the city of Chilpancingo (now in the state of Guerrero), whose purpose was to create an independent government.
 Proclaimed as the Supreme National Congress, it was convened on 14 September 1813; that same day Morelos announced to the Assembly a program called Sentimientos de la Nación, in which the independence of Mexican America was declared and a government of popular representation with division of powers, prohibition of slavery and absence of castes was instituted.
 On 6 November, same year, the Congress signed the first official document of independence, known as the Solemn Act of the Declaration of Independence of Northern America.